 WADE – 2006 NBA Finals Game 3

 WADE finished the game with a game-high 13 rebounds and fittingly broke up Dallas’ potentially game-tying inbound play as time expired, giving Miami a 98-96 victory.
 It was the first of four straight W’s for the Heat, who went on to win the franchises first championship in six games.
-For all the late game heroics, iconic dunks and memorable performances Dwyane Wade has dished up in the 21st century, his final six and a half minutes of Game 3 altered the 2006 Finals and stand out as the crowning moment in his storied career.
+For all the late-game heroics, iconic dunks and memorable performances Dwyane Wade has dished up in the 21st century, his final six and a half minutes of Game 3 altered the 2006 Finals and stand out as the crowning moment in his storied career.

 NOWITZKI – 2011 NBA Finals Game 2

-A go-ahead three, followed by the picturesque game-winning lay-up are standout moments in the ’11 Finals that fans will take about for years to come.
+A go-ahead three, followed by the picturesque game-winning lay-up are standout moments from Nowitzki in the ’11 Finals that fans will take about for years to come.
 In LeBron James and Chris Bosh’s first season at Miami, many expected them to waltz to the championship (sound familiar) and while the Game 2 triumph didn’t instantly lead to a Mavericks run, it gave them the belief that they could topple Goliath.
-Dallas went on to win the series in six games on Miami’s own court, helping Dirk and Dallas abolish the ’06 demons.
+Dallas went on to win the series in six games on Miami’s own court, helping Dirk and Dallas abolish their ’06 demons.

 Image from pinterest.com.au

 IT’S hard to compare both feats, given their eerie similarity.
-A bit of personal preference might determine which one you believe is a better performance, with Wade fueling his ’06 comeback and Nowitzki delivering the final blow in ’11.
+A bit of personal preference might determine which one you believe is the better performance, with Wade fueling his ’06 comeback and Nowitzki delivering the final blow in ’11.
 Either way, it’s close and given the way Miami’s Game 3 win flipped the entire series I’m giving Wade this one.